alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

 ### Intro
 Building authorization into a software application can be time-consuming and tedious.
 Creating authorization components youself can seem easy at first, but the time and effort required quickly adds up when you factor in error handling, data storage, performance tuning, application integration, etc.  But having robust authorization is also a core part of the security and integrity of our application, so can't be neglected.

-ApplicationAccess is a fast, robust, and simple containerized, REST-based web application, providing a complete solution to authorization and permission management.
+ApplicationAccess is a fast, robust, and simple containerized, REST-based web application, providing a complete solution to authorization and permission/privilege management.

 #### Simple
-The ApplicationAccess data model avoids abstract and unnecessarily complex concepts like Principals, Claims, Subjects, etc... instead providing a simple and easy to understand interface and process.
+The ApplicationAccess data model avoids abstract and unnecessarily complex concepts like Principals, Claims, Subjects, Realms, etc... instead providing a simple and easy to understand interface and process.
 You setup users and groups, and mappings to the elements you want those users and groups to have access to.
 Then at runtime your application calls methods to answer simple questions like 'can user A access element X?', or 'which elements can user A access'.

 #### Fast
 The ApplicationAccess data model is stored in memory with changes to the database performed via a downstream process.
 Hence queries can be serviced quickly without the overhead of backend disk, network, and service dependencies.
 Query response time is typically sub-millisecond (excluding network latency).
-ApplicationAccess preovides all the performance benefit of caching permissions locally without the drawbacks and risks of permission data becoming stale.

 ApplicationAccess provides the performance benefits of local caching of permissions, but without the risks associated with cached data becoming stale.

 #### Robust / Resilient
 ApplicationAccess implements multiple techniques to ensure robust and reliable operation...